Indonesia's Parliament passes law criminalizing adultery

 A previous bill was poised for passage in 2019, but President Joko Widodo urged lawmakers to delay a vote on the bill amid mounting public criticism that led to a nationwide protests when tens of thousands of people took to the streets.
 Opponents had said it lacked transparency in the law-making process and contained articles that discriminate against minorities.
 Widodo had instructed Law and Human Rights Minister Yasonna Laoly to get input from various communities while lawmakers discussed the articles.

-A parliamentary taskforce finalized the bill in November and lawmakers unanimously approved it Tuesday.
+A parliamentary taskforce finalized the bill in November and lawmakers unanimously approved it Tuesday in what Laoly praised as a “historic step.”

+“It turns out that it is not easy for us to break away from colonial living legacy, even though this nation no longer wants to use colonial products,” Laoly said in a news conference.

+“Finalizing this process demonstrates that even 76 years after the Dutch Criminal Code was adopted as the Indonesian Criminal Code, it is never too late to produce laws on our own,” Laoly said.
+“The Criminal Code is a reflection of the civilization of a nation.”

-The new code says the death penalty is imposed alternatively with a probationary period.
+Under the new code, the death penalty will be imposed alternatively with a probationary period.
 This means a judge cannot immediately impose a death sentence.
 If within a period of 10 years the convict behaves well, then the death penalty is changed to life imprisonment or 20 years' imprisonment.

 The code also expands the existing Blasphemy Law and maintains a five-year prison term for deviations from the central tenets of Indonesia’s six recognized religions: Islam, Protestantism, Catholicism, Hinduism, Buddhism and Confucianism.
 Citizens could face a 10-year sentence under the bill for associating with organizations that follow Marxist-Leninist ideology and a four-year sentence for spreading communism.